VisionSystemsInc/vkmetrics/README.md

 Library for generic and efficient representation and manipulation of polygonal meshes.
 More info at https://www.openmesh.org/

+#### VXL

+The Vision something Library. contains a wide array of different computer vision, 3D processing and mathematics libraries for use in computer vision and related applications.
+See http://vxl.sourceforge.net/ for more information.

 #### VSI_common

 A set of common tools for use across VSI applications.
 This includes the 'just' command and other scripts

-#### VXL
+#### pybind11

-The Vision something Library. contains a wide array of different computer vision, 3D processing and mathematics libraries for use in computer vision and related applications.
-See http://vxl.sourceforge.net/ for more information.
+pybind11 is a lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing C++ code.
+See https://pybind11.readthedocs.io/en/stable/ for more information.

+VXL, OpenMesh, and VKM functionality are accessible in python using pybind11 bindings.

 ## Adding 3rd party software